dalley0495/CS210-Project/README.md

 Challenges I Faced and How I Overcame Them

 The most challenging part of this project was learning how to use maps in C++ and understanding how to properly read and process data from a file.
-I overcame this by practicing, reviewing examples, and using resources like ZyBooks, Google, and ChatGPT.
+I overcame this by practicing, reviewing examples, and using resources like ZyBooks and Google.
 These tools helped me better understand how the code works and how to fix errors.

 Transferable Skills